-Jo Hornung, myself and others in the club are beginning Apple by asked frequently enthusiasts how to make their particular printer underline, print boldface, or utilize some specific feature of the printer in particular word their with conjunction processor.
+Jo Hornung, myself and others in the club are frequently asked by beginning Apple enthusiasts how to make their particular printer underline, print boldface, or utilize some specific feature of the printer in conjunction with their particular word processor.
 Frequently, the complaint is that the manual just doesn't address the problem, or they can't understand the manual.
 We have all had similiar experiences at one time or another.
 This article attempts to address the issue in a way which might help some of you relate to the particular printer manual.